La mujer del ministro

-La mujer del ministro (The Minister’s Wife) is a 1981 Spanish film directed by Eloy de la Iglesia and starring Manuel Torres, Simón Andreu and Amparo Muñoz.
-The complex plot mixes terrorism, politics, corruption and sex in the convoluted politic environment during the Spanish transition to democracy.
+La mujer del ministro (The Minister’s Wife) is a 1981 Spanish-Mexican film directed by Eloy de la Iglesia and starring Manuel Torres, Simón Andreu and Amparo Muñoz.
+The complex plot mixes terrorism, politics, corruption and sex in the convoluted politic environment during the so-called Spanish Transition.
 The film is notable for its lesbian subplot.
 It was classified S as pornographic for a nude scene in a sauna.

 Plot

 Rafael, a young man from the provinces, works as a waiter in a resort and helps himself economically having sex for money with rich older women.
 During a bomb threat, he is discovered in bed with one of the guest, Leonor Marchioness of Montenegro, and he is fired as a consequence.

 The Marchioness of Montenegro is an aging aristocrat, ruined economically, but still with wealthy and influential friends.
 She helps Rafael finds a new job in Madrid as the gardener in the mansion of Antonio Fernández Herrador, Minister of economy in the new democratic Spanish government.
 Rafael quickly adapts in his job as a gardener and befriends Chema, the son of Angelina the mansion's housekeeper.
 Chema explains to Rafael that Martha, the minister's secretary, is the most powerful person in the household.
 Rafael is brought to the notice of his employers when he suffers a mild injury during a botched attempt to the life of the minister.

 Immersed in his political career, the minister neglects his beautiful young wife, Teresa.
 Their marriage is going through a rough patch.
 Teresa, sexually frustrated with her husband's impotence, begins to pay attention to the attractive young gardener.
 Martha, a lesbian who actually lust after Teresa, has sex with Manuel before the young man becomes Teresa's lover under the watchful eyes of both Martha and the Marchioness of Montenegro.
 The Marchioness, who truly cares about Rafael, wants to take advantage of the situation.
 She offers her help to the lovers and her house becomes the retreat for Teresa and Rafael's intimate encounters.
 Soon after, the Marchioness presses the Minister Fernández Herrador to help her obtain a large bank loan necessary to save her from total economic ruin.

 The situation become murkier when a leftist terrorist group contact Rafael.
 They need the gardener's help in order to know the whereabouts of the Minister since they are planning his kidnapping.
 Rafael does not want to get involve and, afraid, tries to escape to his hometown, but the terrorist threaten him.
 Desperate, Rafael asks for help to the Marchioness since she still has powerful friends in the security forces loyal to the old regime.
 However, before she can do something, the terrorist, who have been following Rafael's every move, kill the Marchioness.
 Her assassination is considered political motivated since she was a well-known activist in right wing causes.